HAHA! National "Day Without Immigrants" Protest Totally BACKFIRES In Totally Unexpected Way | John Hawkins' Right Wing News

 Before we go any further, can we make it clear that the left just refuses to make the differentiation between immigrant and illegal immigrant?
 One being very important to the history and growth of the country, and the other being very good at tax evasion and identity theft.

-Even the New York Times basically acknowledged that the protest was more troublesome than anything else, and that cities did NOT cease to a function…Like, at all.
+Even the New York Times basically acknowledged that the protest was more troublesome than anything else and that cities did NOT cease to function…like, at all.

 On the one hand, illegal immigrants and their supporters avoided work to stage a “day without immigrants” in an endeavor to show how the country would seemingly grind to a halt if they were deported.
 On the other, President Trump signed a pivotal and much-needed piece of legislation configured to put thousands of coal miners back to work, earning a living for their families.